Form: A climbing vine.

 Cultivation and Uses

 USDA hardiness zones: 8-11.
-Can die back in very low temperatures
+This plant can die back in very low temperatures but will recover

 Heat tolerant: Yes.